m99coder/scala-pet-store-step-by-step/README.md

 )
 ```

 The algebra defines the API we offer to interact with our domain object `Pet`.
-We define it in the tagless final matter using `F` in `domain/pets/PetRepositoryAlgebra.scala`.
+We define it in the tagless final manner using `F` in `domain/pets/PetRepositoryAlgebra.scala`.

 ```scala
 package io.m99.petstore.domain.pets